gcapes/git-course/_episodes/10-rebasing.md

 - "rebasing rewrites history"
 ---

+We were in the *papers* directory at the end of the last episode, which is where this episode continues.

 Let's review the recent history of our project, noting particularly the commit message which results when `origin/master` and `master` diverge, and `origin/master` is merged back into `master`.